Orchard End Community Benefit Fund Criteria

 The Fund will allow groups to apply for grants between £250 and £8,000.
 There will be two application rounds each year.
 Half of the available annual funding, this being £8,000, will be available at each funding round.

-Projects for which grants are requested must be located within 3km of REG Power Management’s Orchard End Wind Farm.
-A map showing the funding area is available below:
+Projects for which grants are requested must be located within 4km of REG Power Management’s Orchard End Wind Farm.
+Priority will be given to projects located within 3km.

 The Fund is open to any community project which is for the benefit of residents of the local area.